kylelmiller/movieaugur/README.md

   * Keeping track of a user's indicated future interests.
 Like indicating future shows they want to watch or shows they want to be informed there are new episodes for.
   * This could be added with:
-    * New user lists service
+    * New user lists Flask service
-    * Postgres backend
+    * Postgres
 * New Arrival Event System
   * If there is a new item that shows up either through the popularity api or it starts to get user interactions we could send an email to users we think or know would like that item.
 This could be performed by using the item lists